 Found on the street, not just at the desk

 You meet the staff at the weekly market in Inca, at the café on the Rambla in Palma or in a chat after mass in Alaró.
-This presence leads to realistic assessments: How are the routes to the town hall?
-What regulations apply in a protected historic centre?
+This presence leads to realistic assessments, such as how the routes to the town hall run and what regulations apply in a protected historic centre, a topic covered in legal guidance for property purchases in Mallorca.
 How reliable is the water supply during the summer months?

 Practical advice for house hunters

 The agency gives simple, useful tips: view properties in different seasons, check solar options and the water supply, ask in detail about previous renovations and experience the surroundings at different times of day.
-A house shows its true face on a quiet February morning very differently than on a lively August evening.
+A house shows its true face on a quiet February morning very differently than on a lively August evening, and readers can find a practical guide to making Mallorca your home for broader orientation.

 Why this is good for the island

-Those who focus on quality instead of quick deals change the market slowly but sustainably.
+Those who focus on quality instead of quick deals change the market slowly but sustainably, in contrast to pressures that create the housing shortage in the Balearic Islands described in how Mallorca suffers from a housing shortage.
 Transparent processes, realistic assessments of follow-up costs and the involvement of local trades mean owners invest and maintain.
 That creates jobs and preserves the face of the villages.

 A little longing, a lot of expertise